dm807cam/Practice/README.md

 Just download an instance of <b>Practice</b> to your ghost's theme folder (you eventually will need to restart ghost).

 ##Build for Speed and User Experience
-I have designed this theme with as little resources as possible to make it load faster without compromising on user experience.
+I have designed this theme with as little resources as possible to make it load faster but without compromising on user experience.
 ######Google PageSpeed results:
 <ul>
 <li>Mobile: Speed 99/100</li>